From Argentina to Africa to Share Knowledge: Farmer to Farmer

 Then I had a chance to try something different.

 So I became a consultant who advised farmers.
 I started in Sierra Leone and expanded to the neighboring nations of Ghana, Guinea, Ivory Coast, and Liberia as well as to Kenya, in east Africa.
-I’m active with staple crops such as corn, rice, beans, and soybeans.
+I’m active with staple crops such as corn, riz, des haricots, et le soja.
 We also try to work with sorghum and millet.

 My job is to help farmers in Africa grow more food.
 My strategy is to promote the know-how and transfer the technologies of Argentina to the farmers in these countries.